Java

 not supported

-The value null is the equivalent of the SQL NULL.
+The Java literal null is the equivalent of the SQL value NULL.

-The input data can be accessed through get() methods.
-For example, ctx.getString("url"), where ctx refers to the name of the context parameter that is passed to the run() method.
+The input data can be accessed through get() functions.
+For example, ctx.getString("url"), where ctx refers to the name of the context parameter that is passed to the run() function.

 Metadata